Devart’s Birthday Sale Is On — 20% Off All Products

 How to deploy a MySQL database instance in Amazon RDS

-Step 1: Open Amazon RDS console
+Step 1: Open the Amazon RDS console

-Next, find RDS in the Database section of All Services and click to open the Amazon RDS Console.
+Next, find RDS in the Database section of All Services and click it to open the Amazon RDS Console.

 Amazon RDS Console